 Susceptibility Test Methods

 Quantitative methods are used to determine antimicrobial minimum inhibitory concentrations (MICs).
 These MICs provide estimates of the susceptibility of bacteria to antimicrobial compounds.
-The MICs should be determined using a standardized procedure based on dilution methods (broth, agar, or microdilution)1,3,4 or equivalent using standardized inoculum and concentrations of tigecycline.
-For broth dilution tests for aerobic organisms, MICs must be determined in testing medium that is fresh ( < 12h old).
+The MICs should be determined using a standardized test method (broth, and/or agar, or microdilution).1,3,4 For broth dilution tests for aerobic organisms, MICs must be determined in testing medium that is fresh ( < 12h old).
 The MIC values should be interpreted according to the criteria provided in Table 4.

 |Staphylococcus aureus (including methicillin-resistant isolates)||≤ 0.5a||-||-||≥ 19||-||-|